-NUA 295 Advanced Special Topics in Nursing Assistant\\\ variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+NUA 195 Special Topics in Nursing Assistantvariable 1-4 cr. hrs.

 Deals with current topics for nursing assistant not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics to a maximum of four credit hours.
 Topics to be listed on student's permanent academic record.